-Presbyterians are distinguished by our custom of choosing elders (“presbuteros” in the New Testament) to lead and guide the church.
+Presbyterians are distinguished by our custom of choosing elders (from the Greek word “presbuteros” in the New Testament) to lead and guide the church.
 This representative form of government was, to an extent, the pattern for our nation’s government.

-Presbyterians trace our historical roots to Jesus Christ and the Apostles, as described in the New Testament.
-John Calvin was called “the father of Presbyterianism” during the Reformation, and much of his theology is at the heart of the Reformed theological tradition of which we are a part.
-Settlers in America during the American Revolution brought the Presbyterian Church with them from their native lands.
+Presbyterians trace our historical roots to Jesus Christ and the Apostles.
+John Calvin, “the father of Presbyterianism,” and much of his theology is at the heart of the Reformed theological tradition of which we are a part.
+Settlers in America during the American Revolution brought Presbyterianism with them from their native lands.

-For more information follow the linked icon below:
+For more information, click on the icon below.